 Patent Local Rule and Model Jury Instruction Committee for the Western District of Pennsylvania

 Pittsburgh Intellectual Property Law Association

 Q. Todd Dickinson IP American Inn of Court

-Chair, Board of Achieva, the largest provider in Western Pennsylvania of support to individuals with developmental disabilities and their families
+Past Board Chair, Achieva, the largest provider in Western Pennsylvania of support to individuals with developmental disabilities and their families